Cricket in World War I: John Philip Wilson

-A few days later, on 21 June, the Admiralty announced that HM King had been graciously pleased to award the Distinguished Service Cross to both Wilson and Mills 'for their services on 7 June 1915, when after a long flight in darkness over hostile territory, they threw bombs on the zeppelin shed at Evere near Brussels, and destroyed a zeppelin which was inside.
-The two officers were exposed to heavy anti-aircraft fire during the attack' (London Gazette 21 June 1915).
+A few days later, on 21 June, the Admiralty announced that the King had been graciously pleased to award the Distinguished Service Cross to both Wilson and Mills 'for their services on 7 June 1915, when after a long flight in darkness over hostile territory, they threw bombs on the zeppelin shed at Evere near Brussels, and destroyed a zeppelin which was inside.
+The two officers were exposed to heavy anti-aircraft fire during the attack'.

 At the Yorkshire AGM in 1916, Lord Hawke said of Wilson, "May he continue his splendid work, and be with us when we again resume hostilities on the cricket field:" In the county yearbook for that year there is a photograph of him dressed in naval uniform.
-He was also awarded the Belgian Order of the Crown (LG 29 August 1917), and in the New Year's Honours for 1919 he was awarded the AFC, "in recognition of distinguished service" (LG 1 January 1919).
+He was also awarded the Belgian Order of the Crown (LG 29 August 1917), and in the New Year's Honours for 1919 he was awarded the Air Force Cross, "in recognition of distinguished service" (LG 1 January 1919).

 In a conflict when the average survival time for R.F.C. pilots could be counted in hours, Wilson was promoted to major, survived the war and died on 3 October 1959 in Tickton, Beverley, Yorkshire.
 His other claims to fame include winning the Grand National on 'Double Chance' in 1925.